feluxe/cmdi/README.md

 -   `None`

-Print the title for a command result
+Print the title for a command result.

 **Example usage:**